 - A brief explanation about their relationship with you.
 The letter should mention about how long have they known you and in what capacity have you interacted –advisor, mentor, faculty, teacher, supervisor or colleague.

 - An emphasis on the observation being direct or indirect.
 It always has a positive impact if the observations were direct as that gives a clear understanding of the extent of interaction.
 For example, working directly is important and adds more value than being known through someone and having worked together remotely.
 Things like “I know her/him and observed them while working in a group headed by Mr. Y”.
 In this, the recommender only observed you working in another group led by someone else who is actually not writing the recommendation.

 - LOR should carry a very accurate assessment of your eligibility and suitability for the course/program/study.
 Emphasis should be more on suitability rather than the recommender sounding more of like an advocate.
 For example, the recommender should mention how you fared in class about a relative course of interest/ rank position like top 3 or top 1% of the class/university.

 - A recommendation letter should never mention any grades or scores of competitive tests unless required to interpret some academic details.
 These are already mentioned in your application and repeating them in an LOR is a big No.

 - Any private or sensitive information on you should be included only if it has any relevance or unless considered absolutely necessary.

-- The recommendation letter should mention about the qualities and unique contributions that you would bring to the university – what positive changes, impact and new learning would you be able to contribute towards.
+- The recommendation letter should mention the qualities and unique contributions that you would bring to the university – what positive changes, impact, and new learning would you be able to contribute towards.
 Comparison information helps strengthen your LOR if its provided with examples of true context and has a rationale for the comparison.
 For instance, a mention about how many among the ‘X’ number students in a class taught by the recommender, you, the applicant, stood out (with examples of initiatives taken by you.)